Before You Apply

 If you are paying by check or money order, please send only the amount due.
 DO NOT add on extra service fees, as they do not apply to fees submitted by mail.

-- To accommodate email submissions, the MED is also offering an online payment option available via the Colorado Interactive Payment System.
+- To accommodate email submissions, the MED also offers an online payment option via the Colorado Interactive Payment System.
 For applicants using this online payment option, a MED staff member will contact you via email with a link to submit your payment.

 Submit Your Application

 Submit by Mail

 632 Market Street, Suite G3

 Lakewood Office ONLY - 1697 Cole Blvd.
 Suite 200, Lakewood, CO 80401.
 The MED Lakewood Office Drop Box is only available from 8 a.m. - 5 p.m.
 Please place your complete applications in an envelope to keep the application intact.